ibm-cloud-docs/Registry/ts_recover_key.md

 2. [Set up your trusted content environment](/docs/Registry?topic=Registry-registry_trustedcontent#trustedcontent_setup).

-3. Create an IAM API key:
+3. Create an IAM API key.

    ```
    ibmcloud iam api-key-create notary-auth --file notary-auth
    ```
    {: pre}

-4. Set NOTARY_AUTH:
+4. Set the `NOTARY_AUTH`.

    ```
    export NOTARY_AUTH="iamapikey:$(jq -r .apikey notary-auth)"
    ```
    {: pre}

 5. Rotate your keys so that content that was signed with those keys is no longer trusted.
-Use the trust server variable that you set up in Step 2, and replace`<image>` with the image whose repository key is affected.
+Use the trust server variable that you set up in Step 2, and replace `<image>` with the image whose repository key is affected.

    ```
    notary -s "$DOCKER_CONTENT_TRUST_SERVER" -d ~/.docker/trust key rotate <image> targets